We are pleased to bring you the following IronPly® related frequently asked questions. Still have a question not answered? Reach out to us here.

 The label side goes down to the structural subfloor.
 The faces of the IronPly® plywood underlayment panels have a fastener pattern that is designed to go up.

-Yes, you can use galvanized flathead wood screws.
+Yes, you can use coated flathead or bugle head wood screws.
 Do not use drywall screws.
-Make sure screw selected has a minimum 3/16" head.
+Make sure the screw selected has a minimum 3/16” diameter head.
 The screw you choose should not penetrate through the bottom of the subfloor.
+You must install a screw in every “x” (every 4” on center in the body and every 2” along the perimeter) on the face of the IronPly® panel.

 IronPly® plywood underlayment panels should acclimate 24 to 48 hours in a heated home environment of approximately 70 degrees Fahrenheit.